luckiday/11-iot-platform/device-to-device/README.md

 - /api/devices - Get or Post devices connected to server
 - /api/devices/device_id - Get selected device if it exists in server

+Get network IP of server, and update the outgoing IP address of the server to allow for access of other devices.
 Run Client
 - Run Client at /src/Server
 - python3 app.py